rosynekp/microservices-lab08/README.md

 ## **Local Application**

-Note: Due to the large number of endpoints I only took screenshots of a few of the most important ones.
+Note: Due to the large number of endpoints I only took screenshots of a few of the more important ones.

 ### GET /
 ![home local](./screenshots/home_local.png)